 Overview

-Creating meaningful digital learning resources begins with identifying a problem of practice in your context followed by an exploration of your end user’s needs.
+Creating meaningful digital learning resources begins with identifying a learning need in your context followed by an exploration of what learners need and how they prefer to learn through consultation with prospective learners.
 In this unit, you will review the five phases of the human-centred design process with a focus on the Empathize, Define, and Ideate elements.
-You will build on the knowledge gained from LRNT524 and explore a variety of human-centered methodologies and approaches for needs assessment.
+You will build on the knowledge gained from LRNT524 and explore a variety of human-centered methodologies and approaches for needs assessment and analysis.
+You will engage in data collection with human subjects.

 This Unit addresses Course Learning Outcome A: Identify a need that can be met by a digital learning resource.